Rolands Šmits: Professional career

 On 3 July 2022, Šmits signed a two-year contract with Žalgiris Kaunas of the LKL and the EuroLeague.
 On 25 May 2023, Šmits agreed on a three-year contract extension until 2026, with opt-out clauses after each season.

 On June 15, 2024, he signed with Anadolu Efes of the Turkish Basketbol Süper Ligi.

+On 15 June 2026, Šmits parted ways with Anadolu Efes after the club announced his departure.

 International career

 Šmits competed with Latvia's junior national teams at the 2011 FIBA Europe Under-16 Championship, and at the 2012 FIBA Europe Under-18 Championship and 2013 FIBA Europe Under-18 Championship.
 He also played with Latvia's junior national team at the 2014 FIBA Europe Under-20 Championship and at the 2015 FIBA Europe Under-20 Championship.

 Šmits received his first cap with the senior men's Latvian national basketball team in 2014.
 In 2017, Šmits competed with the Latvian national team at the EuroBasket 2017 tournament, averaging 5.6 points and 2.0 rebounds as the team finished 5th overall.